 Other hojicha recipes

 Be sure to check out these recipes using hojicha tea powder:

-Let me know if you enjoyed this recipe — tag me on Instagram @siftandsimmer or leave me a comment/rating below.
+Let me know if you tried out this recipe — I love seeing your creations!
+Tag me on Instagram @siftandsimmer or leave me a comment/rating below.

 *HOJICHA GIVEAWAY!* NOW CLOSED And we’re kicking off the start of September (my birthday month) with a giveaway!
 For your chance to win 100g of Hojicha Powder from Hojicha.Co, leave a comment below on what you’d make with it.
 Like my corresponding Instagram post, tag a friend and follow @hojicha.co and myself @siftandsimmer for additional entries.
 Contest ends September 7, 2020 at 11:59pm PST.
 A winner will be randomly drawn.
 Open to Canadian and US residents of legal age.